giusmento/ai-prompts/github/process-subissue.md

 2. Follow the completion protocol:
    - Add comment to sub issue each finished **sub‑task**.
    - Add final comment with sub tasks description once **all** subtasks are DONE.
+3. Close the sub issue when all sub tasks have been completed
-3. Add newly discovered tasks.
+4. Add newly discovered tasks.
-4. Keep "Relevant Files" accurate and up to date.
+5. Keep "Relevant Files" accurate and up to date.
-5. Before starting work, check which sub‑task is next.
+6. Before starting work, check which sub‑task is next.
-6. After implementing a sub‑task, update the sub issut and then pause for user approval.
+7. After implementing a sub‑task, update the sub issue and then pause for user approval.